UK-Export-Finance/exip/README.md

 E2E tests for GHA have been setup to run in parallel.
 When these run you will see duplicates of each job with a number denoting the instance.

-## Product definitions for eligibility
+## Eligibility

 The EXIP product has a series of rules/questions that determine if an exporter can apply for cover.

 These questions are asked in the eligibility sections of the user flow.
-The product has 2 eligibility sections:
+The product has 2 eligibility areas:

 - In the "Get a quote" flow: `/quote/*`
 - In the beginning of the application flow, before an application can be created: `/insurance/eligibility/*`